 Keep in mind that the best money lessons in the world will be useless if your kids don’t understand them.
 Make sure the lessons you are teaching are age-appropriate.
 Try talking to younger children about goal setting and spending choices…in their case, maybe saving up for a small toy or treat.
 As they get older, introduce more detailed concepts in ways that are relevant to them.
 Talk to older kids about savings goals like smartphones or cars, introduce concepts like compound interest, open a savings account and engage in fun money discussions with them on topics like the good and bad financial habits of their favorite TV characters.

-Resources like Money As You Grow and can help you find out what saving and money lessons are best for children at different ages.
+Resources like and can help you find out what saving and money lessons are best for children at different ages.
 The CFPB is also hosting a Twitter Chat on April 24th on the topic of talking to your kids about money.
 Parents can ask questions using #MoneyTalk, and our panel of experts will answer them.

 Military life is filled with teachable moments that can help kids learn to save.
 Incorporate your real life experiences into their money lessons.
 Use major military events in your career like promotion, permanent change of station (PCS), deployment and transition or retirement as chances to demonstrate to children why it’s important to save, how you do it and potential consequences of doing it wrong…or not at all.

 Give your children the opportunity to actually save and manage real money.
 Were you ready to handle money the first time you had an opportunity?
 Kids can’t learn to save properly unless they are actually saving.
 If you can afford it, give your kids a small allowance and let them gain experience making saving and spending choices.
 If an allowance isn’t an option, talk with them about your family’s monthly income and expenses where appropriate.
 Help them understand why you prioritize things like rent, food, utilities, college funds and retirement savings over other things.